Mark Smeaton

 Mark Smeaton (c.
 1512 – 17 May 1536) was a musician at the court of Henry VIII of England, in the household of Queen Anne Boleyn.
-Smeaton, together with the Queen's brother George Boleyn, Viscount Rochford, Henry Norris, Francis Weston and William Brereton was executed for treason and adultery with Queen Anne.
+Smeaton – together with the Queen's brother George Boleyn, Viscount Rochford; Henry Norris, Francis Weston, and William Brereton – was executed for treason and adultery with Queen Anne.

 Background

-Mark Smeaton's exact date of birth is unknown, however, it is believed he was around 23 years old when he died in 1536.
+Mark Smeaton's exact date of birth is unknown but it is believed he was around 23 years old when he was executed in 1536.
 While there are few specifics about Smeaton's life, it is thought that he was the son of a carpenter and a seamstress.
 His surname is thought to be of Flemish-French Flemish origin, as 'Smeaton' could be a derivation of either de Smet or de Smedt.

 Known for his talents as a singer, Smeaton was a handsome musician and dancer in Henry VIII's court who later transferred into the court of Queen Anne.
 In addition to his singing ability, he also played the lute, viol, virginals and the organ.
 Smeaton originally joined the choir of Cardinal Wolsey.
 After Wolsey's fall from grace, Smeaton was transferred from the Cardinal's service to Henry's Chapel Royal, where his musical ability came to the notice of the Queen.
 Established as a court musician, he was named a Groom of the Privy Chamber in 1532.

 Of lowly social standing, he was never part of the Queen's intimate circle of companions, which included her favourite ladies-in-waiting and courtiers.
 Anne herself once reprimanded him for assuming she would speak to him in the same way she would speak to an aristocrat.
 A poem by the courtier Sir Thomas Wyatt the Elder made reference to his apparent social-climbing.